SoraVantia/NuModeX-Ext-Maker/README.md

 ## Legal

 By installing or using NuModeX Ext Maker, you agree to the [End User License Agreement](eula-en-v2.5.md) and [Privacy Policy](privacy-policy-en-v2.5.md).
+This project does not accept pull requests at this time.
+Please use Issues to report bugs and request features.
+This may change in the future.

 ## Third-Party Notices